 Lecithin is a fatty substance naturally found in sunflowers as well as other food and animal products.
 All forms of lecithin offer health benefits but sunflower lecithin is thought to be particularly nutritious.
 It's rich in important vitamins and minerals, and it's the only GMO-free source of lecithin that is low in allergens!

-Regular lecithin consumption may aid digestion, boost brain faction, improve skin health, lower cholesterol, and even help with breastfeeding.
+Some research suggests that regular lecithin consumption may aid digestion, boost brain function, improve skin health, lower cholesterol, and even help with breastfeeding.
 While lecithin supplements have been associated with some unwanted side effects, naturally occurring lecithin from foods like sunflowers does not pose a health risk.

 So there you have it, if you're looking for some soy-free organic formulas, any of HiPP's Bio Combiotic milk will do the trick!